-Policy C-PA-2f: The Coastal Trail should be designed and located to minimize impacts to environmentally sensitive habitat areas and prime agriculture lands to the maximum extent feasible.
+Policy C-PA-2g: The Coastal Trail should be designed and located to minimize impacts to environmentally sensitive habitat areas to the maximum extent feasible.
 Where necessary to prevent disturbance to sensitive species, sections of the trail may be closed on a seasonal basis.
 Alternative trail segments shall be provided where feasible.
-For situations where impact avoidance is not feasible, appropriate mitigation measures should be identified, including but not limited to use of boardwalks, reducing trail width, protective fencing, and drainage improvements along edges of agricultural land.
+For situations where impact avoidance is not feasible, appropriate mitigation measures should be incorporated, including but not limited to, use of boardwalks, reducing trail width and protective fencing.
 (New)